Interview Question – Tell me About a Time When You Disagreed With Your boss

 Now that we’ve hopefully unpacked a little bit about you, let’s get into a real example.
 Your answer needs to reflect you and your true beliefs and personality, and bringing your real self to any interview is truly the only way you can find the best fit for you in your career.

-So, example: manager or big boss man or woman wants to have a big staff event that will cost the company a lot of money on a Sunday.
+Situation: Manager or big boss man or woman wants to have a big staff event that will cost the company a lot of money on a Sunday

 You know that people are with their families and a lot of people are likely not going to show up on a Sunday.
 Therefore, the money spent won’t achieve the objective that the manager and you hope to achieve, but how do you tell your boss this?